-Why might there be a problem with SSL encrypting communications between Reader and the LiveCycle server?
+Why might there be a problem with SSL encrypting communications between Acrobat and the LiveCycle server?

 Desktop OSes tend to be more forgiving of SSL trust issues.
 For example, despite being relatively unsafe, desktop applications allow trusting self-signed certificates.
 Acrobat mobile, however, could refuse to open documents if the SSL certificate chains up to any self-signed certificates.

 Desktop OSes also tend to have an additional root and intermediate CAs already deployed and either are more lenient of servers that do not contain all the intermediate CAs or that contain the chain in the wrong order.
 An administrator can determine whether all the intermediate certificates are sent in the correct order by running the following: